ing-bank/ingenious-doc/docs/additionalfeatures.md

     ### **Concat**

-    This function will append the strings provided from the *Input* column.
+    This function returns the appended strings provided from the *Input* column.

     === "Input Parameters"